garvneo/client-server-chat-room/README.md

 ## Description

-This repository contains a simple chat application implemented in Python, facilitating communication between clients and a server over a network.
+This repository contains a Python chat application uses multithreading and socket programming for efficient communication between clients and a central server.
+It adheres to best practices, including Ruff for linting and autoformatting.
 The application consists of two main components: a client-side script (`client.py`) and a server-side script (`server.py`).

 ## Features